olee2002/DeployADockerContainerToK8s/README.md

 ## GCloud Deployment
-Create a deployment by running (name is "react-spring-app" and image is "gcr.io/react-spring-app-252019/my-spring-app")
+Create a deployment by running (name is "react-spring-app" and image is "gcr.io/react-spring-app-252019/my-spring-app") images don't need to be directly from gcloud. it can be hosted at dockerhub as well.
 ### Manually creating deployment & service
 ```
 kubectl run react-spring-app --image=gcr.io/react-spring-app-252019/my-spring-app --port=8080 (creating deployment)